Austrasse 46, P.O Box 254

-By the end of 2016, there were 14 fully licensed banks operating in Liechtenstein.
-Five of them are subsidiaries of Swiss, Austrian and Luxembourgish institutions.
-A former Swiss-owned subsidiary was sold to a Chinese non-financial group.
-The others are Liechtenstein banks whereas the LGT Group is the largest private banking group owned by the princely family and the LLB Group listed on the Swiss Stock Exchange but majority-owned by the Liechtenstein government.
+By the end of 2019, there were 13 fully licensed banks operating in Liechtenstein.
+Four of them are subsidiaries of Swiss, Luxembourgish and Chinese institutions, the others are Liechtenstein banks.

+The LGT Group is the largest private banking group owned by the princely family and the LLB Group listed on the Swiss Stock Exchange but majority-owned by the Liechtenstein government.

-Liechtenstein is also affiliated to the Swiss payment systems and, together with Switzerland, will switch in 2018 to the new ISO 20022 payment transaction standard.
-Liechtenstein is also a SEPA participant and the Liechtenstein Bankers Association (LBA) is member of the European Payments Council (EPC).
-All banks have online banking services in place.
-Some have separate mobile banking applications.
-Digitalisation is an integral part of the long-term strategy of the banking association, the Roadmap 2020, and strategic importance to the banking sector.
+Liechtenstein is also affiliated to the Swiss payment systems and, together with Switzerland, switched in 2018 to the new ISO 20022 payment transaction standard.
+Liechtenstein is also a SEPA participant.

-Due to the narrow business model of the Liechtenstein banking sector, the lending business focuses on mortgages, which increased by 2.6% compared to the previous year, and Lombard loans.
-Total loans increased by 3.5% to CHF 23.5 billion and amounted to 40% of total assets, whereas the share of both loan types is more or less equal.
+Due to the narrow business model of the Liechtenstein banking sector, the lending business focuses on mortgages, which increased by 0.7% compared to the previous year, and Lombard loans.
+Total loans are stable around CHF 30.0 billion and amounted to 44.0% of total assets, whereas the share of both loan types is more or less equal.
 Residential mortgages amount to 80% of total mortgages and are mainly secured by Liechtenstein or Swiss real estates.
-The average LTV for residential mortgages is about 50%.
+The average LTV for residential mortgages is less than 50%.
 Commercial loans do not have a significant share of the loan portfolio of Liechtenstein banks.

-Deposits decreased by 3.2% to CHF 35.8 billion and individuals account for nearly 30% of total deposits.
+Deposits were stable at CHF 44.4 billion and domestic households account for more than 25 % of total deposits.
 Sustainability has always been at the core of the Liechtenstein financial centre’s values and culture and is a key pillar of its long-term strategy.
 LGT is one of the pioneers in this area, not just in Liechtenstein but worldwide as well.
 Consequently, the positive trend towards sustainable investments from the last years onwards has persisted, and the percentage of sustainable investments continuously increased.

 A demanding environment encompassing negative interest rates, volatile financial markets and costly regulation continued to challenge the sector.
-But in spite of the uncertainties and the restraint shown by investors, the banks attained substantially higher profit and growth in assets under management (AuM).
-To sum up, the banking sector can look back on a successful year in 2016.
+But despite the uncertainties and the restraint shown by investors, the banks attained stable net profits and assets under management (AuM).
+To sum up, the banking sector can again look back on a successful year in 2019.

-The result from normal business activity rose by 43.4% to CHF 320.3 million compared to the previous year.
+The result from normal business activity slightly decreased by 11.6% to CHF 345.1 million compared to the previous year.

 Liechtenstein banks are distinguished by their financial strength and stability.
-They have solid and high-quality equity capital resources with an average core capital (Tier 1 ratio) of around 20%, both at individual and consolidated level.
+They have solid and high-quality equity capital resources with an average core capital (CET 1 ratio) of around 20%, both at individual and consolidated level.
 The high average liquidity coverage ratio (LCR) of more than 170% shows that security and stability are very important for the banks.

-A Member State of the European Economic Area (EEA), Liechtenstein has traditionally stood for political stability, debt-free national budget and conditions favourable to business.
 The national economic significance of the financial centre is disproportionately high, compared with other countries.
 It is one of the central pillars of Liechtenstein’s national economy.
 The financial sector contributes a total of 24% to Liechtenstein’s GDP and 16% to the workforce.
 The banks continue to be important employers.
 More than 75 full-time positions were created in 2019.
 The banking industry employs a total of 2,203 people (full-time equivalents) and offers 60 apprentices an attractive entry into their careers, with a share of women exceeding 50%.
-With a stake of more than 14% of total tax revenue, the outstanding importance of the financial sector would be even more highlighted.
+With a stake of around 44% of total corporate income tax revenue, the outstanding importance of the financial sector would be even more prominent.